coderefinery/governance-charter/governance-charter.md

   - Manage transferring the GitLab service to another organization
 - Financial oversight
   - Make agreements on behalf of CodeRefinery
-  - Business plan and budget plan
+  - Business case and budget plan
   - Capacity plan
   - Works with organizational partners to define in-kind contributions and roles